bblackham/ipsec-vpn-script/README.md

 Certificate-based setups are not support (though probably aren't difficult to adapt for).

 Modify vpn.cfg to suit your VPN.
-This file should be fairly descriptive.
+This file should be fairly self-explanatory.

 To start the VPN, simply run